A PERSPECTIVE ON MALE HORMONES:

 What Does Testosterone Do?

-A testosterone deficiency can be associated with a number of potentially confusing symptoms, which may lead to misdiagnosis or simply remain unexplained.
-Dr. Thierry Hertoghe believes that a hormone deficiency should be considered when searching for the cause of any chronic or recurrent condition.
 Because testosterone affects so many different body systems, the symptoms of testosterone deficiency can span a wide range, including changes in physical characteristics, cardiovascular and circulatory problems, mental and emotional troubles, and sexual dysfunction.
-In addition, the age-related decline of testosterone can be accelerated by many factors, including:- Excess weight, especially abdominal obesity
+In addition, the age-related decline of testosterone can be accelerated by many factors, including:

 - Insulin resistance